pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 Because there is a small duration of time between checking for the next position and using it, another thread could jump in and use the position first.
 If that happens, a :class:`~eventsourcing.exceptions.ConcurrencyError` will be raised by the :class:`~eventsourcing.domain.model.array.BigArray` object.
 In such a case, another attempt can be made to append the item.

 Items can be assigned directly.
 If an item has already been assigned, a concurrency error will be raised.
 Items cannot be unassigned, each index can only be used once.

-The average performance of assigning an item is constant.
-The worst case is "log time", which occurs when containing arrays are added, so that the last highest assigned index can be discovered.
+The average performance of assigning an item is a constant time.
+The worst case is log of the index with base array size, which occurs when containing arrays are added, so that the last highest assigned index can be discovered.
 The probability of departing from average performance is inversely proportional to the array size, since the the larger the array size, the less often the base arrays fill up.

 .. code:: python